 This week on our Friends on Friday guest blog post, my colleague Gregory Yankelovich writes about the importance of measuring customer satisfaction for predicting success.
 I have always said that companies that track and measure their customer service have a competitive advantage. – Shep Hyken

-If the previous paragraph seem obvious and self explanatory to you, it is perhaps because you are not aware that many companies measure customer satisfaction without clear definition of the metric and a plan for action.
+If the previous paragraph seem obvious and self-explanatory to you, it is perhaps because you are not aware that many companies measure customer satisfaction without a clear definition of the metric and a plan for action.
 There are few good reasons for this unfortunate state of affairs:

-I would like to suggest that measuring customer experience versus customer expectation with specific elements or attributes of their experience, is more meaningful and actionable strategy.
-Subsequent benchmarking of these results against competitors, can support well informed decisions for improving profitability and growth.
+I would like to suggest that measuring customer experience versus customer expectation with specific elements or attributes of their experience, is a more meaningful and actionable strategy.
+Subsequent benchmarking of these results against competitors can support well-informed decisions for improving profitability and growth.

 “NPS®, Net Promoter and Net Promoter Score are registered trademarks of Satmetrix Systems, Inc., Bain & Company and Fred Reichheld.”

 Gregory Yankelovich has been involved with customer-centric product management and marketing for over 25 years.
 He currently serves as Founder and CEO of Customer Experience IQ.
 Their core competency is the extraction of Customer Experience marketing intelligence from social media, using proprietary opinion mining technology.